 This Daily Devotion is to help our members and others reflect on the understanding of Christian service to our Lord.

-Devotion for Monday, May 22, 2017
+Devotion for Monday, August 8, 2022

 The Rt.
 Rev. Archimandrite, Msgr.
 George Appleyard